-It might not sound as fun as scrolling through TikTok or Twitter, but we’ll argue that you’ll learn more valuable information here.
+And although learning about online privacy may not sound as fun as scrolling through TikTok or Twitter, your Alberta credit union wants to ensure you have the valuable information you need to make informed decisions.
 So take a few minutes to read these tips, then head back to your favourite corner of the internet with the satisfaction of knowing how to keep yourself safer online.

 1. Understand the trade off between convenience and privacy